rjimeno/linux-sysadmin-interview-questions/README.md

 * What does an ```&``` after a command do?

+    * It executes the command "in the background", which means the shell does not wait for the command to finish and instead it executes it in a separate shell (using 0 as its return status).
+It is useful when we can safely ignore the return status of the command and can benefit from not having to wait for the command to finish execution and continue typing new commands.

 * What does ```& disown``` after a command do?

+    * Removes a background process from the shell's job control while leaving it connected to the terminal.
+It is useful when we want to prevent the shell from sending the HUP signal (SIGHUP) to the command.q

 * What is a packet filter and how does it work?

+    * A packet filter is a software tool that helps at controlling access to a computer network.
+It works by analyzing the TCP/IP information on packets requesting pass-through and permitting, or not, their flow.

 * What is Virtual Memory?

+    * Virtual memory is a memory management capability of an OS that allows a computer to compensate for physical memory shortages by temporarily transferring data from random access memory to persistent storage.

 * What is swap and what is it used for?

+    * To swap is the process of writing memory (that is RAM) pages to persistent storage and reading data from into memory.
+Swapping requires swap space in the form of either a swap file or a swap partition (or volume).

 * What is an A record, an NS record, a PTR record, a CNAME record, an MX record?

+    * An A record maps a FQDN to one IP addresses.

+    * PTR records are the "complement" of A records in the sense that they map IP addresses to FQDN names.
+They have the numbers in the IP address reversed and appended with in-addr.arpa.
+Email servers often reject email from sources with unmatched PTR to A records.

+    * CNAME records associate additional names to canonical names effectively creating aliases.

+    * An MX record specifies a mail server responsible for accepting email messages on behalf oa a recipient's domain along with a "priority" when redundant servers are available.

 * Are there any other RRs and what are they used for?

+    * SOA (Start Of Authority) records specify authoritative information on a DNS zone.

+    * NS records indicate which name server(s) are authoritative for the zone.

+    * TXT records were created for human readable text (like comments, for example) but nowadays are used also for multiple purposes including "machine-readable" text.

+    * SRV are generalized service location records that can be used for newly created services.

 * What is a Split-Horizon DNS?

+    * Is the facility of a DNS implementation to provide different sets of DNS information depending on information provided by the client (and usually being the source address of the DNS request) For example, By using split-horizon DNS the same name can lead to either the private IP address or the public one, depending on which client sends the query.

 * What is the sticky bit?

+    * Is metadata (from regular Unix permissions) that indicates a directory should be given special treatment as follows:

+    A directory with the sticky bit set forbids users from deleting or renaming a file owned by other user.

 * What does the immutable bit do to a file?

+    * It prevents a file from being linked (that is, hard-linked, not soft-linked), renamed, deleted or modified in any way, except for root.
+    It also helps root from accidentally doing so.

 * What is the difference between hardlinks and symlinks?
 What happens when you remove the source to a symlink/hardlink?
 * What is an inode and what fields are stored in an inode?
 * How to force/trigger a file system check on next reboot?